glpi-project/doc/source/modules/configuration/notifications/email_notifications.rst

 - Max delivery retries - Number times GLPI will try to send a notification.
 - Try to deliver again in (minutes) - Time between notification delivery attempts.

+You can test the sending of notifications from the global notification configuration form by trying to send an email to the specified Administrator email address.

 Email Method - PHP
 ------------------